-Mindfulness is an important life strategy proven to reduce stress and develop positivity.
-It’s being aware of all that the present moment is — our feelings, the sensations in our bodies, the sounds, sights, smells of the world around us, and so on.
+Mindfulness is being aware of all that is in the present moment — our feelings, the sensations in our bodies, the sounds, sights, and smells of the world around us.
+Mindfulness is noticing.

 Now by Antoinette Portis

 This little girl knows how to live in the present moment.
 “This is my favorite hole (this one) // because it’s the one I’m digging.”
 She appreciates the now.
 “That is my favorite cloud // because it’s the one I am watching.”
 We can learn a lot from her gratitude for the present moment.
 “This is my favorite now // because it’s the one I am having // with you.”

 I love how Gates makes breathing accessible to children with powerful imagery.
 For example, when you’re sleepy in the morning and can’t wake up — try doing Rainbow Breath.
 Illustrated with a girl sitting under a rainbow we read about Rainbow Breath: